Understanding ACL Tear: Why It Happens And What To Do Next

 Medically Reviewed By:

-An anterior cruciate ligament (ACL) tear is a common knee injury, particularly among athletes.
-Studies estimate there are between 100,000 and 200,000 cases of ACL tears annually in the United States.
+An anterior cruciate ligament (ACL) tear is a common knee injury, particularly among athletes, with female athletes facing a higher risk due to a combination of anatomical and biomechanical factors.
+The annual reported incidence in the United States alone is approximately 1 in 3500 people.
+There are approximately 400,000 ACL reconstructions every year in the united states.
 This injury occurs when the ligament, which is key to stabilizing the knee joint, is overstretched or torn.

 Anatomy And Function Of Anterior Cruciate Ligament (ACL)